igurin-invn/hapi2/README.md

  '__identity__': 'id'}
 ```

-The Source objects have the special `citation` appearance mode.
+Source objects have the special `citation` appearance mode.
 This can be helpful if one wants to cite the references from HITRAN:

 ```python
 >>> src.citation